 Once you know they’re qualified, see if there are any reviews on their website or Google Business Listing.
 Word of mouth can also be helpful to see if people have had a positive experience.
 Learning to drive can be a challenging process so it’s important to have an instructor you respond well to.

-How much do beginners driving lessons and tests cost?
+How much do driving lessons cost?

 On average, driving lessons cost around £23 per hour but will vary between instructors.